Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Summary and concluding remarks

-We showed that the lift production on this low-aspect ratio wing is dominated by the overall contribution of cross-spanwise vorticity.
-Flow structures containing cross-spanwise vorticity contribute approximately 60\% of the total lift and 66\% of the vortex-induced lift, which is significantly higher than the approximately 26\% and 29\% contributed by spanwise vorticity to the total lift and vortex-induced lift respectively.
+We showed that the lift production on these low-aspect ratio wing is dominated by the overall contribution of cross-spanwise vorticity for three out of four cases studied.
 This is counter-intuitive as we expected the spanwise vorticity within the LEV to dominate lift production.
 To understand this better, we further decomposed these lift-producing components into their contributions within regions of the flow over the wing and in the wake of the wing.
-Surprisingly, we found that the spanwise component of vorticity in the near-wake region induces a negative lift on the wing.
+Surprisingly, we found that the spanwise component of vorticity in the near-wake region induces a negative lift on the wing for all cases.
 However, the cross-spanwise vorticity induces positive lift in this region.
-We explained this behaviour by separately quantifying the influence of vortex cores and their associated regions of strain in the wake for the spanwise and cross-spanwise vorticity.
-We showed that while the positive lift production due to spanwise vortex cores drops rapidly in the wake due to the tilting of spanwise vortex cores, the negative lift induced by the strain-dominated regions of spanwise vorticity does not change as much because of the growth of vortex-induced strain associated with the shed vortices in the wake.
+We explained this difference between the lift induced by spanwise and cross-spanwise vorticity by separately quantifying the influence of vortex cores and their associated regions of strain in the wake for both directional components of vorticity.
+For all the cases analyzed, we showed that while the positive lift production due to spanwise vortex cores drops rapidly in the wake due to the tilting of spanwise vortex cores, the negative lift induced by the strain-dominated regions of spanwise vorticity increases because of the growth of vortex-induced strain associated with the shed vortices in the wake.
 This difference in strengths of the spanwise oriented vortex cores and their associated strain regions in the wake of the wing therefore results in a net negative lift induced by spanwise oriented vorticity in the wake.
+Our analysis of aspect-ratio and angle-of-attack indicated that this growth in spanwise oriented strain-dominated negative lift occurs for all cases studied.
+Furthermore, only one case -- with the lower angle-of-attack and higher aspect ratio -- showed an initial increase in lift induced by spanwise oriented vortex cores due to the persistence of more stable spanwise vortices.
+However, this case showed the same trend as the other cases farther downstream, with a drop in lift induced by spanwise vortex cores and net negative lift induced by spanwise oriented vorticity in the wake.
 On the other hand, positive lift induced by cross-spanwise oriented vortex cores in the wake is enhanced by the tilting of spanwise vortex cores to form cross-span structures and the preferential stretching of these vortex cores.
 Since their associated strain-dominated regions are affected less by these mechanisms, cross-spanwise vorticity in the wake produces net positive lift on the wing.
 Hence we showed that the interplay between rotation and strain-dominated regions of spanwise and cross-spanwise oriented vorticity, which is dictated by vortex stretching and tilting, encodes interesting physics that plays a significant role in lift generation.
+Moreover, this phenomenon is seen to occur for all four cases comprising of different angles-of-attack and wing aspect-ratio that were analyzed.